Auth Plugin logo

 Here's why it matters for your Framer site:

-• Less friction — Users don't need to create yet another account.
+• Less friction: Users don't need to create yet another account.
 Their Google credentials are already saved in their browser.

-• Higher conversion — Sites with social login see 20-40% higher signup rates compared to email/password only.
+• Higher conversion: Sites with social login see 20-40% higher signup rates compared to email/password only.

-• Trust signal — "Sign in with Google" is a familiar, trusted button.
+• Trust signal: "Sign in with Google" is a familiar, trusted button.
 Users feel safe clicking it.

-• Verified email — Google provides a verified email address.
+• Verified email: Google provides a verified email address.
 No need for email verification flows.

-• Auto account linking — If a user already registered with email/password and later clicks "Sign in with Google" using the same email, Auth Plugin automatically links the accounts.
+• Auto account linking: If a user already registered with email/password and later clicks "Sign in with Google" using the same email, Auth Plugin automatically links the accounts.

-Step 1: Create a Google OAuth App
+How Do You Create a Google OAuth App?

 First, you need credentials from Google Cloud Console: